dcooney/instant-images/README.txt

 == Changelog ==

+= 5.0 - November 26, 2022 =
+NEW: All API requests to Unsplash, Pexels and Pixabay are now served through our custom proxy server (proxy.getinstantimages.com).
+UPDATE: Improved error handling and reporting.
+UPDATE: Removal of hard coded API Keys from plugin.

 = 4.6.3 - November 04, 2022 =
 UPDATE: Improved load handling of default provider.
 FIX: Security fix for issue for authenticated users.